Last updated: 18/11/2024

 When you interact with us directly: This could include when you enquire about our activities, register for an event with us, make a donation, sign a petition, apply for a job or volunteering opportunity or otherwise provide us with your personal information.
 This also includes when you phone us, visit our website, or get in touch through the post, or in person.

-When you interact with us via third parties: This could be if you provide a donation to us via a third party platform such as JustGiving or one of the other third party providers that we work with when you provide your consent for your personal information to be shared with us.
+When you interact with us via third parties: This could be if you provide a donation to us via a third party platform such as JustGiving, when you sign one of our petitions that are hosted on third party sites (including, for example, change.org), or from one of the other third party providers that we work with when you provide your consent for your personal information to be shared with us.

-When you visit the Cruelty Free International or Cruelty Free Europe website: We gather general information which might include which pages are visited most often and which services, events or information which is of most interest to you.
-We may also track which pages you visit when you click on links in emails from Cruelty Free International or Cruelty Free Europe.
+When you visit the Cruelty Free International or CFI Trust websites: We gather general information which might include which pages are visited most often and which services, events or information are of most interest to you.
+We may also track which pages you visit when you click on links in emails from Cruelty Free International.
 We also use cookies to help our site run effectively.
 Please look at the ‘Cookies’ section below on what this means for you.

-We use this information to personalise the way the Cruelty Free International or Cruelty Free Europe website is displayed when you visit and to make improvements to ensure we provide you with the best service and experience possible.
+We use this information to personalise the way the Cruelty Free International website is displayed when you visit and to make improvements to ensure we provide you with the best service and experience possible.
 Wherever possible we use aggregated or anonymous information which does not identify individual visitors to our website.

-We may gather this information from online articles and newspapers, and social media platforms such as Facebook, LinkedIn, Twitter or Instagram.
-This information is only accessible based on the permission you give through these services.
+We may gather this information from online articles and newspapers, social media platforms and/or third-party sites that host our petitions (such as Change.org).
+This information is only accessible based on the permission you give through these services and platforms.
 If you are unsure about what these permissions are, or would like to change them, check the privacy notices on their websites.

 We might also gather publicly available information about individuals who may be interested in supporting or giving major gifts to charities or organisations like us in the future.
 However, we will never keep potential donors’ publicly available information without their consent, which will be sought at the earliest practical opportunity.

-• Credit/debit card details (if you are making a purchase or donation)
+- Credit/debit card details (if you are making a purchase or donation) as well as bank details (where you set up a direct debit with us)

 N.B.